USS Liberty incident: Aftermath of the attack

-In Washington, President Lyndon B. Johnson had received word from the Joint Chiefs of Staff that Liberty had been torpedoed by an unknown vessel at 9:50 am eastern time.
+In Washington, President Lyndon B. Johnson had received word from the Joint Chiefs of Staff that Liberty had been torpedoed by an unknown vessel at 09:50 eastern time.
 Johnson assumed that the Soviets were involved, and hotlined Moscow with news of the attack and the dispatch of jets from Saratoga.
-He chose not to make any public statements and delegated this task to Phil G. Goulding, who was an assistant secretary of defense for public affairs at the time.
+He chose not to make any public statements and delegated this task to Phil G. Goulding, who was an assistant Secretary of Defense for Public Affairs at the time.
 Soon afterward, the Israelis said that they had mistakenly attacked the ship.
 The Johnson administration conveyed "strong dismay" to Israeli ambassador Avraham Harman.
-Meanwhile, apologies were soon sent by Israeli Prime Minister Levi Eshkol, Foreign Minister Abba Eban, and chargé d'affaires Ephraim Evron.
+Meanwhile, apologies were soon sent by Israeli prime minister Levi Eshkol, Foreign Minister Abba Eban, and chargé d'affaires Ephraim Evron.
 Within 48 hours, Israel offered to compensate the victims and their families.

 Though Liberty was severely damaged, with a 39 ft wide by 24 ft high (12 m × 7.3 m) hole and a twisted keel, her crew kept her afloat, and she was able to leave the area under her own power.
-Liberty was later met by the destroyers USS Davis and USS Massey, and the cruiser USS Little Rock.
+Liberty was first met by Soviet Kildin class guided missile destroyer (DDG 626/4), which offered help.
+Subsequently, it was met by the destroyers USS Davis and USS Massey, and the cruiser USS Little Rock.
 Medical personnel were transferred to Liberty, and she was escorted to Malta, where she was given interim repairs.
 After these were completed in July 1967, Liberty returned to the U.S. She was decommissioned in June 1968 and struck from the Naval Vessel Register.
 Liberty was transferred to the United States Maritime Administration (MARAD) in December 1970 and sold for scrap in 1973.